jponf/FanSATstic/README.md

 First it was created for a local search SAT solvers competition.
 But as we are seeing more algorithms these ones are being integrated to the original solver.

-All the algorithms are first added as a test version and then are improved step by step.
+All the algorithms are first added as a test version and then improved step by step.

 ********************************
 Algorithms and Program Arguments